If you type "british food is" into Google, this is what you get:

 When it comes to potato chips, we Americans have historically held a pretty straightforward approach: take various chip dips (nacho cheese, Ranch, sour cream and onion, etc.) and turn them into chip-coating powders.
 It's a chip philosophy that forms the backbone of our snacking culture and I wouldn't change it for the world.
 However, there's also a strong case for the British approach (which is shared by neighboring Ireland).

 The redcoats rummage through their fridges and larders looking for stuff they want for supper, and then re-engineer it in chip form.
 Roast Chicken?
 Let's do it.
-Smokey Bacon?
+Smoky Bacon?
 Absolutely.
 Pickled Onion?
 Not just for tacos anymore.

 And here's where we discover the true brilliance of British and Irish crisps: the flavors are so savory and unctuous that after getting chip-faced on a whole bag, you might actually convince yourself that you ate real food.